shbatm/MMM-RTSPStream/README.md

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

-This module will show a live RTSP video stream and/or periodic snapshots on the Magic Mirror from any IP Security Camera which supports the [RTSP protocol](https://github.com/shbatm/MMM-RTSPStream/wiki/Stream-URLs-for-Various-Cameras) and/or can serve a snapshot periodically.
+This module will show a live RTSP video stream and/or periodic snapshots on the MagicMirror² from any IP Security Camera which supports the [RTSP protocol](https://github.com/shbatm/MMM-RTSPStream/wiki/Stream-URLs-for-Various-Cameras) and/or can serve a snapshot periodically.

 > :warning: This module is no longer being actively developed.
 I will accept PRs and leave the repo active, but will not be directly supporting any issues.
 If anyone is interested in assuming ownership of the module, please contact @shbatm. :warning:
 >